What Does a Marine Distribution Management Specialist Do?

 Marine Distribution Management Specialist Salary

 Salaries are based on military pay charts, which take into account both rank and years of service.
 Distribution management specialists are enlisted members, which consists of nine pay grades, ranging from E-1 (privates) to E-9 (master gunnery sergeants).
 The maximum pay rate in any pay grade is for service members with 40 or more years of service.
-The lowest rate for pay grades E-1 through E-7 are for service members with two years of service or fewer.
+The lowest rate for pay grades E-1 through E-7 is for service members with two years of service or fewer.
 Service members need at least eight years of service for E-8 pay and at least 10 years of service for E-9 pay:

 - E-1 to E-3 Pay Range: $18,649–$26,801 ($8.96–$12.88/hour)